 The Department of Public Works (DPW) is responsible for the maintenance of all town roads.
 Depending on the season, the town crew focuses their energies on a variety of different responsibilities with the overall goal of maintaining safe roads.

-.
+in the late spring for the current year's schedule.
 The Town also published 5 year plans for gravel and paved road maintenance and repavement.
 Those can be found on our Town Plans page

 Contractors perform many maintenance services during the summer, including: painting road lines and other pavement markings, filling road cracks, mowing roadside grass and weeds, removing large trees, spreading liquid calcium chloride for dust control, and installing guardrail.

 Roadside ditching is another important and common summer maintenance job.
 Ditching is important to protect the road bed, to keep water off of the road surface (and from icing in the winter) and to keep water flowing towards its ultimate destination.